 “No, we didn’t.
 You know why? ’Cause we didn’t win ’em all!
 We didn’t get no trophies!
 We got ribbons, though.”

-“Where’d you stay in Butte?”
+“Did you stay overnight in Butte?”

-“We stayed in a motel.
+“Yeah, we stayed in a motel.
 I slept with Richard, and Roger slept with the other guy.”